 Steven Seagal

-By 1991, he had starred in three commercially successful films, and would go on to achieve greater fame in Under Siege (1992), where he played Navy SEALs counter-terrorist expert Casey Ryback, a role he reprised in the sequel Under Siege 2: Dark Territory (1995).
+By 1991, he had starred in three commercially successful films, and went on to achieve greater fame in Under Siege (1992), where he played Navy SEAL counter-terrorist expert Casey Ryback, a role he reprised in the sequel Under Siege 2: Dark Territory (1995).
 In 1994, he starred in his directorial debut film On Deadly Ground.
 During the latter half of the 1990s, Seagal starred in three more feature films and the direct-to-video film The Patriot.
 Subsequently, his career shifted to mostly direct-to-video productions.
 He has since appeared in films and reality shows, most notably as the main villain in Robert Rodriguez's Machete (2010), and Steven Seagal: Lawman, which depicted Seagal performing duties as a reserve deputy sheriff.

 Seagal is a guitarist and has released two studio albums, Songs from the Crystal Cave and Mojo Priest, and performed on the scores of several of his films.
 He has worked with Stevie Wonder and Tony Rebel, who both performed on his debut album.
 He has been involved in a line of "therapeutic oil" products and energy drinks.
 Seagal is an environmentalist, animal rights activist, and supporter of 14th Dalai Lama Tenzin Gyatso.
 In 2004, he was inducted into the Martial Arts History Museum Hall of Fame.